checklist/checklist-support/docs/checklists/checklist-members.md

 Below it you will find the permissions of the checklist followed by a drop down to add more members from the team.

+Note: if you are not an owner of a checklist, you will not see the Checklist Members button.
+To remove yourself from a checklist, simply click on the Delete Checklist button from the Checklist Menu.

 ## Adding members
 To add a member to the checklist, you must be a checklist owner.
 Open the Checklist Members dialog and click on the "Add a Checklist Member" drop down to see which team members are not yet members and can be added: